-In general there are D eigenvector-eigenvalue pairs $(\mathbf{u}{(i)}, \omega{(i)})$, except if two or more eigenvectors share the same eigenvalue (in which case the eigenvectors are degenerate - any linear combination is also an eigenvector).
+- In general there are D eigenvector-eigenvalue pairs (u(i), ω(i)), except if two or more eigenvectors share the same eigenvalue (in which case the eigenvectors are degenerate any linear combination is also an eigenvector). - any linear combination is also an eigenvector).